AwalaApp/specs/rs003-key-agreement.md

 The recipient of the initial message MUST sign its initial DH key K<sub>b,1</sub><sup>public</sup> as an X.509 v3 certificate compliant with [RFC 3279](https://tools.ietf.org/html/rfc3279) -- in particular, Section 2.3.3 when using DH or Section 2.3.5 when using ECDH.
 Additionally, implementations MUST comply with [RFC 5480](https://tools.ietf.org/html/rfc5480) when using ECDH.

+The resulting certificate MUST NOT be allowed to sign other certificates.
+Consequently, the `isCA` flag in its Basic Constraints extension MUST be disabled.

 The validity period of the certificate MUST reflect the constraints imposed by this specification.

 ## CMS EnvelopedData Representation